FlagArihant2000/dip-notes/README.md

 16. [Mathematical Morphology](https://hackmd.io/@upqiNexgTTeDKZfa7zKRIw/SJTpoY0gv)
 17. [Object Representation and Description](https://hackmd.io/@upqiNexgTTeDKZfa7zKRIw/B1IboyeGD)

 **Note:** It would be nice if the user notifies me in case they find an error, so I can make the required changes quickly.
-These notes haven't been officially publised on HackMD and will be done so later on.

 Thank You!